aspose-html/Aspose.HTML-API-References/english/net/aspose.html.dom.events/ieventlistener/_index.md

 ---
 title: IEventListener Interface
 second_title: Aspose.HTML for .NET API Reference
 description: Aspose.Html.Dom.Events.IEventListener interface.
-The interface is the primary method for handling events.
-Users implement the interface and register their listener on an using the method.
-The users should also remove their from its after they have completed using the listener
+The IEventListener interface is the primary method for handling events.
+Users implement the IEventListener interface and register their listener on an EventTarget using the AddEventListener method.
+The users should also remove their IEventListener from its EventTarget after they have completed using the listener
 type: docs
 weight: 970
 url: /net/aspose.html.dom.events/ieventlistener/
 ---
 ## IEventListener interface

-The interface is the primary method for handling events.
-Users implement the interface and register their listener on an using the method.
-The users should also remove their from its after they have completed using the listener.
+The `IEventListener` interface is the primary method for handling events.
+Users implement the `IEventListener` interface and register their listener on an [`EventTarget`](../../aspose.html.dom/eventtarget/) using the [`AddEventListener`](../../aspose.html.dom/eventtarget/addeventlistener/) method.
+The users should also remove their `IEventListener` from its [`EventTarget`](../../aspose.html.dom/eventtarget/) after they have completed using the listener.

 ```csharp
 public interface IEventListener